Updated: Aug 13

 I would like to start by thanking Lovebookstours and Helena M Cragg for allowing me a beautiful copy of this book in paperback form, in exchange for an honest review.
 All thoughts are my own!
 I really enjoyed this mystical YA fantasy novel.
-I was initially drawn in by the cover, it is so striking and gives hints as w=to what is going to be involved.
+I was initially drawn in by the cover, it is so striking and gives hints as who and what is going to be involved.
 It has all my favourite supernatural elements within one book!
 Lets find out more before I give you my full thoughts.....

 Humans have no idea what lurks in the shadows.

 Mortals don’t expect to see supernaturals.
 Their minds rarely consider the possibility, even when it’s staring them right in the face.
 I was one such person … until I met my estranged father.